 C. If the sending institution is not regionally accredited, transfer credits may be accepted under the following guidelines:

 1. Credit may be accepted only if the course is deemed to be equivalent to a course in the WSU catalog.

-2. Specific course credit may be applied by the Admissions Office if recommended and approved by the appropriate department chair with the Application for Credit form but only under the following guidelines:
+2. Specific course credit may be applied by the Office of the Registrar if recommended and approved by the appropriate department chair with the Application for Credit form but only under the following guidelines:

 a.
 The student must present such evidence as the department deems necessary, which could include an official transcript, a course description, a course syllabus, evidence of work completed, or proof of completion by examination.